-SELMA - When DeAndra McDaniel stood on the podium at the CIF State & Field Championships on May 25, it was an accumulation of his work ethic, faith, and determination.
+SELMA - When DeAndra McDaniel stood on the podium at the CIF State & Field Championships on May 25, it was an accumulation of his work ethic, faith and determination.

 McDaniel concluded his prep career by placing second in the triple jump at the state meet, earning Selma High’s first state medal since 2007.

-After graduating from Selma High in June, McDaniel’s primary focus is preparing for his freshman season for the University of California, Berkeley track and field team.
+Since graduating from Selma High in June, McDaniel’s primary focus is preparing for his freshman season for the University of California, Berkeley track and field team.
 Along with the long jump, McDaniel will continue to compete in the triple jump for the Golden Bears.
 But before he made his final high school jump in May, McDaniel had to endure several obstacles that molded him into the person he is today.

-“I lived in hotels, I lived out the car, and I lived couch to couch for most of my life,” McDaniel said.
+“I lived in hotels, I lived out the car and I lived couch to couch for most of my life,” McDaniel said.
 “It was things like that.
 Sleeping on the ground.
 Doing homework in the dark with my phone light and I started to get used to it to be honest.
 I felt like it built this armor around me like nothing could stop me.”

 During the first few months of his sophomore year at Selma High, McDaniel abruptly moved to Sacramento with his mother Gwendolyn.
-McDaniel would spend the rest of sophomore and junior years at Natomas High School, which is located north of Sacramento.
+McDaniel would spend the rest of his sophomore and junior years at Natomas High School, which is located north of Sacramento.
 The unexpected move occurred during an emotional year for McDaniel, who as a freshman dealt with the death of his father Kevin McDaniel Sr.

 “If you think I’ve been through a lot, my mom has been through at least 10 times more,” DeAndra said. “ Just trying her best, she got all of us to college.
 She got all of us out of there because of her own strength.”